grossjonas/docker/che/jhipster/alpine_codeenvy/README.md

 But some things bother me ... for example the glibc.
 Let's try without it.

-And we need it for java?
+And we need it for java ... some java by che.

+Maybe we could use openjdk instead ... let's try this tomorrow.